Crowmoore/WPF-Backlog/README.md

 ## Not implemented

 - E-mail verification system when registering a new account.
+- Showing the cover art for the games.

 ## What does it look like?
 Is it pretty?